GF2++

 gf2::join Concatenates two bit-stores into a new bit-vector.

-We have overloaded the * operator to compute the dot product.
+We have overloaded the * operator for pairs of bit-stores to compute the dot product of those stores.

 See Also